wilkinsonmatt/Runescape_Hit_Chance/README.md

 * Jquery

 ## Description
-A simple program that will calculate a player's melee hit chance against a monster in the OSRS (oldschool runescape).

-I wrote it for me and I friends we were going to fight a boss, and wanted to know if we were going to be succesfull, or needed to level upmore.
+A simple program that will calculate a player's melee hit chance against a monster in the OSRS (old school Runescape).
+I wrote this for my friends and I. We were going to be fighting a few bosses and wanted to know if we were going to be successful, or needed to level up more.

 ## Setup/Installation Requirements